 The Nominations and Governance Committee considers candidates for the board of directors from any reasonable source, including stockholder recommendations.
 The Committee will not evaluate candidates differently based on who has made the proposal.
 The Committee has the authority under its charter to hire and pay a fee to consultants or search firms to assist in the process of identifying and evaluating candidates.
-No such consultants or search firms have been used to date and, accordingly, no fees have been paid to consultants or search firms in the past fiscal year.
+The Committee utilized a search firm as part of its director search in 2021, for an initial search fee of £10,000 GBP, but no candidates were presented that met the criteria specified by the Committee.
 The Nominations and Governance Committee, and our board of directors, believe that directors should possess the highest personal and professional ethics, integrity and values, and be committed to representing the long-term interests of the Company's stockholders.
 Each director must also be able to dedicate the time and resources sufficient to ensure the diligent performance of his or her duties.
 Further, our board of directors is intended to encompass a range of talents, experience, skills, backgrounds, and expertise sufficient to provide sound and prudent guidance with respect to the operations and interests of the Company and its stockholders.
 The Company values diversity and seeks to achieve a diversity of professional experiences, personal backgrounds, and personal characteristics, including race, gender and ethnicity, on our board of directors, but no specific policy regarding board diversity has been adopted.